|BLOM Stock Index*|

-Back to the BSE, the banking sector contributed for around 77.66% of total traded value and was followed by the real estate sector and the industrial sector with shares of 22.13% and 0.22%, respectively.
+Back to the BSE, the banking sector contributed for 94.35% of total traded value and was followed by the real estate sector and the industrial sector that took 5.43% and 0.21% shares of the total.